How to Make The Best Sour Gummy Bears Infused With Cannabis

 - Divide the strength or milligrams of cannabis by the number of pieces to determine the approximate strength of each.
 I can’t stress enough to package and label with warnings that your candy is medicated.
 Store safely away from children or unsuspecting adults.

 - Start Low and Go Slow!
 The medicated edible rule is to start with a very low dose of THC and slowly increase until you know the effect.
 Edibles can take up to 3 hours to peak in some individuals.
 Learn to know your body and your dose.
 Everyone’s endocannabinoid system is different.
-Some people prefer 2mg and others feel nothing after 200mg.
-Also, DIY gummies aren’t uniform in size or dosage, so keep that in mind.
+Some people prefer 2mg and others feel nothing after 200 mg.
+Also, your sour gummy bears made at home aren’t perfectly uniform in size or dosage, so keep that in mind.

-⅛-¼ cup Glycerin, or you can use additional corn syrup or honey in a pinch
+⅛-¼ cup Glycerin, or you can use corn syrup or honey in a pinch

 1 tsp Sunflower or Soy Lecithin (liquid or granules)

-Add the desired amount of concentrated Full Extract Cannabis Oil (FECO/RSO).
+Add the desired amount of concentrated cannabis (FECO/RSO).
 Choose THC, CBD, or any cannabinoid your dispensary offers.
 You can make your own combinations or ratios!

 A mug warmer or candle warmer, as they are called, is amazingly handy for mixing cannabis oils at home.
 They are inexpensive, and I can usually find them in thrift stores!